-We noticed that when the bobbins are nearly empty there is more torque required to start the bobbins turning.
-You will feel this in the need to pull more firmly to draw the yarn off the bobbin.
+When the bobbins are nearly empty there is more torque required to start the bobbins turning.
+You will feel this as the need to pull more firmly to draw the yarn off the bobbin.
 All of the tips we have listed are about trying to reduce the force required to turn the bobbins.